AMID Logo

 • Shipments going to or through European Union countries, including Norway, Switzerland, and Northern Ireland, must be filed with ENS.
 The Bill of Lading must include EORI and MRN numbers.

-• Certain countries require particular export documents or apply certain restrictions on goods imported from the USA.
+• Certain countries require specific export documents or impose restrictions on goods imported from the USA.

 When exporting goods from the United States, the exporter and importer must ensure that proper documentation is submitted at the origin and destination.
-If you're unsure about your country's requirements, contact its consulate in the U.S. or consult a licensed customs broker in the destination country.
+If you're unsure about the requirements of your country, contact its consulate in the United States or consult a licensed customs broker in the destination country.

 For more information on preparing export documents for shipping from the U.S., we recommend visiting Intertek.com.
 Contact them if you have questions.